Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 - A Taipei Unlimited Fun Pass can save you lots of money.
 Read my Taipei Fun Pass guide to see how it works.

 - If you don’t get a fun pass, pick up an EasyCard (see my guide to using EasyCard) for all public transportation.

-- Get a portable WiFi device for pickup at the airport when you arrive.
+- Get a portable WiFi device or local SIM card for pickup at the airport when you arrive.

 - See how to plan your complete Taiwan itinerary and the best time visit Taiwan.